 - 1 Always remove PPE under the guidance and supervision of a trained observer (colleague).
 Ensure that infectious waste containers are available in the doffing area for safe disposal of PPE.
-Separate containers should be available for reusable items. - 2 Perform hand hygiene on gloved hands.1 - 7 Remove head and neck covering taking care to avoid contaminating your face by starting from the bottom of the hood in the back and rolling from back to front and from inside to outside, and dispose of it safely. - OR CONTRACTOR
+Separate containers should be available for reusable items. - 2 Perform hand hygiene on dloved hands.1 - 3 Remove apron leaning forward and taking care to avoid contaminating your hands.
+When removing disposable apron, tear it off at the neck and roll it down without touching the front area.
+Then untie the back and roll the apron forward. - - Q Romovo the gown by untying the knot first. then pulling from back to front rolling it from inside to outside and dispose of it safely.